Home

 Prof. Dr. Jan Karem Höhne

-I am junior professor at the Leibniz University Hannover in association with the German Centre for Higher Education and Science Research and research fellow at the Research and Expertise Centre for Survey Methodology at the University of Pompeu Fabra in Barcelona.
-Before that I was senior postdoc in the ERC-funded POLITSOLID project at the Political Science Department at the University of Duisburg-Essen, postdoc at the Collaborative Research Center “Political Economy of Reforms” at the University of Mannheim, research fellow of the German Academic Exchange Service at the Institute for Social Research at the University of Michigan, and Fulbright fellow at the Department of Communication at Stanford University.
+I am professor at the Leibniz University Hannover in association with the German Centre for Higher Education Research and Science Studies (DZHW), head of the CS3 lab for Computational Survey and Social Science, and permanent research fellow at the Research and Expertise Centre for Survey Methodology at the University Pompeu Fabra in Barcelona.
+Before that, I was senior postdoc in the ERC-funded POLITSOLID project at the University of Duisburg-Essen and postdoc at the German Internet Panel at the University of Mannheim.
+In addition, I was visisting professor at the GESIS – Leibniz Institute for the Social Sciences as well as at the Department of Methodology and Statistics at Utrecht University, research fellow of the German Academic Exchange Service at the Institute for Social Research at the University of Michigan, and Fulbright fellow at the Department of Communication at Stanford University.

-I jointly founded the Mobile Apps and Sensors in Surveys workshop and co-edit the open-access journal methods data analyses.
-Since the start of my PhD at the Faculty of Social Sciences at the University of Göttingen (Germany) in 2014 I published more than 40 research articles.
+I jointly founded the international Mobile Apps and Sensors in Surveys workshop, hold the CS3 meeting for Computational Survey and Social Science (broadcasted by DZHW), am part of the education committee of the World Association for Public Opinion Research (WAPOR), and am associate editor of various journals, such as the open-access journal methods data analyses.
+Since the start of my PhD at the Faculty of Social Sciences at the University of Göttingen (Germany) in 2014 I published more than 60 research articles.
 Most of them in internationally established journals, such as Computers in Human Behavior, Journal of the Royal Statistical Society (Series A), Public Opinion Quarterly, and Social Science Computer Review.

 Many thanks for your interest in me and my research!